 On the client’s part, a traceability matrix lets them know what tests have been completed and check that the development team fulfilled all they asked for.

 A traceability matrix makes software development and testing transparent, removing doubts about the existence of loopholes.
-And even when there are, the matrix can help development teams address them immediately.
+And even if there are some, the matrix can help development teams address them immediately.

 How Do You Create a Traceability Matrix?